robert-petersen/weather-now/README.md

 ### Material UI

+An open-sourced React component library that includes a large collection of pre-built components.
+Once you have the npm package installed these components are ready for use by ES6 importing.
+These components are great out of the box but offer a good amount of customizations depending on your needs.
+Check out Material UI's website [here](https://mui.com/).

 ### Vite

 Vite is a development tool to scaffold and bundle projects.
 Vite is extremely fast to bundle and allows for Hot Module Replacement (HMR), which keeps track of changes in your application without reloading the page and losing the applications state.
 Because of it's performance benefits I have moved away from create-react-app (CRA) to begin my projects.
 Check out Vite's website [here](https://vitejs.dev/).